Anneleen-VA/anneleenvernaillen.com/content/wall-art.md

 highlightImg: 4iconsv2-01.png
 ---

-# WWall art<br>Photographic Observations.
+# Wall art<br>Photographic Observations.
 Interpretations

 :::div{.col-left}
 How much or how little must we see for our mind to register and complete an image correctly?
 What happens when we cross that line? **Where does reality end and (our) imagination takes over?**